Vanessa Bohorquez Sizzles In A Very Skimpy Bodysuit, Shows Off Major Skin On Instagram

 Venezuelan model Vanessa Bohorquez recently went online and posted a set of skin-baring pics to treat her 2.1 million Instagram fans.

-In the snap, the 29-year-old model could be seen rocking a very revealing black bodysuit which left little to the imagination of the viewers.
-The skimpy ensemble enabled her to show off her perky breasts as well as her pert derriere and sexy thighs.
+In the snap, the 29-year-old model was rocking a very revealing black bodysuit which left little to the imagination of the viewers.
+The skimpy ensemble enabled her to show off her perky breasts, as well as her pert derriere and sexy thighs.

 To ramp up the glamour, Vanessa sported a full face of makeup.
 The application featured an ivory foundation, a tinge of pink blush, nude lipstick, nude eyeshadow, winged liner, and a thick coat of mascara.
 She finished off her makeup application with defined eyebrows.